lootymind/exam-pdf-parser/README.md

 **Math / LaTeX rendering**
 LaTeX embedded as vector text (e.g. fractions rendered with `\uf0e6` private-use glyphs) is filtered as unicode garbage.
 True LaTeX preservation requires a separate MathML/LaTeX OCR model.
 Currently such expressions are cropped as images where possible.

-**Scanned PDFs**
-Scanned PDFs are handled by Gemini Vision (it reads the page image directly), but text extraction from `get_text()` will return nothing — question detection falls back entirely to Gemini, increasing API calls and cost.

-**Table structure**
-Text-based tables (grid lines + text cells) are not parsed into structured `rows[]`/`cells[]` — they appear as concatenated question text.
-Only images embedded inside tables are captured via `tableImages[]`.
-Full table parsing would require a dedicated table extraction model.

 **Gemini free tier rate limits**
 20 requests/day on the free tier limits throughput to ~4 PDFs/day.
 Use a paid key for production.